rancher/steve/README.md

 #### `sort`

-Results can be sorted lexicographically by primary and secondary columns.
+Results can be sorted lexicographically by any number of columns given in descending order of importance.

-Sorting by only a primary column, for example name:
+Sorting by only a single column, for example name:

 ```
 /v1/{type}?sort=metadata.name